ericmuckley/data-buddy/README.md

-# Data buddy: a tool for interacting with data
+# Data buddy: a tool for interacting with tabular data

 [Try it out](https://ericmuckley.github.io/data-buddy)